KevinWongCS/MATH-115-Discrete-Mathematics/README.md

 "d" doesn't conflict with a, b, or c.

 (f) Translate into English: (Ɐx)(R(x) OR S(x) IMPLIES Q(x)).\
-All living things from the 23rd century or living things that like to eat pizza are a 6.042 TA
+All living things come from the 23rd century or like to eat pizza are a 6.042 TA

 (g) Translate into English: [Ǝx.R(x) AND NOT(Q(x))] IMPLIES Ɐx.(P(x) IMPLIES S(s)).\
-There exist a living thing from the 23rd century that is not a 6.042 TA where all monkeys and might like eating pizza.
+If some living things from the 23rd century are not a 6.042 TA, then if they are all monkeys then they like eating pizza.

 ___
 ### 3.29